chrisnoonan98675/site/xl-deploy/how-to/xl-deploy-rules-tutorial.markdown

 * Understand the concepts of XL Deploy planning, as described in [Deployments and Plugins](/xl-deploy/4.5.x/customizationmanual.html#deployments-and-plugins)

 For reference, you can download the code provided in this tutorial from the XebiaLabs [GitHub](https://github.com/xebialabs/xl-deploy-samples/tree/master/rules-demo-plugin).

-For more information about the concepts discussed in this tutorial, see the [Rules Manual](/xl-deploy/4.5.x/rulesmanual.html).

 ## How to run the examples